EXPLAINER: Qatar prepares for World Cup amid rights concerns

 “The word dialogue is very vague and very cowardly.
 There must be pressure.
 Direct measures must be taken to make things better,” Solbakken told Norwegian broadcaster TV2.
 “We can do things that the world might see.
 Sports can send signals.”

-Over in the Netherlands, stand-in captain Georginio Wijnaldum cautioned Tuesday against linking anti-racism campaigns with moves to reduce discrimination in Qatar against workers from southwest Asia.
+In the Netherlands, stand-in captain Georginio Wijnaldum cautioned Tuesday against linking anti-racism campaigns with moves to reduce discrimination in Qatar against workers from south Asia.

 “It is not that we have chosen to play football in Qatar ourselves,” said Wijnaldum, who won the Club World Cup in Qatar with Liverpool in 2019.